jsamr/serrurier/README.md

 const myCustomCadenas = new DefaultCadenas({
     name: 'myCustomCadenas',
-    reason: '',
+    // What is at stake?
+    reason: 'Something to describe the error.',
     // [optional] The exception that will be thrown.
 Only reporters listening for this exception will be
     // called upon assertion failures.
-    // Default to SecurityException for 'DefaultCadenas' and ValidationException for 'MethodParamsCadenas'.
+    // Default to SecurityException for 'DefaultCadenas' and ValidationException for 'MethodParamsCadenas'
     // You shall use the utility function `Serrurier.createException` if you need to create your own.
     // They inherit Meteor.Error and can be thrown from server to client via callabcks.
     ExceptionClass: MyException